 What are caper berries and caper leaves?

-Caper berries, the fruit of the shrub, are essentially supersize, supercharged capers, but they're crunchy because they’re filled with small seeds.
+Caper berries are the fruit of the shrub formed by capers.
+They are essentially supersize, supercharged capers, but they're crunchy because they’re filled with small seeds.
 They’re assertive.
 If you love capers, you’ll love caper berries.
 They can be eaten whole or sliced before use.

 How to Use Caper Berries and Caper Leaves